MLB Rumors: Yankees Are Manny Machado’s Top Landing Spot After Philly Front Office Changes

-As was recently reported at The Inquisitr, Manny Machado is leaning toward the Yankees as his next home, but recent developments in the Phillies’ organization have made that even more likely.
-While Machado has hinted that the Yankees are his dream, an sentiment echoed by people close to him and hi family, donning pinstripes was never a given.
-It still isn’t, however the odds just went from likely Yankee, to probably Yankee with one front office change that the Phillies have shot them self in the foot with if they were really serious about wooing Machado.
+As was recently reported at the Inquisitr, Manny Machado is leaning toward the Yankees as his next home, but recent developments in the Phillies’ organization have made that even more likely.
+While Machado has hinted that the Yankees are his dream, a sentiment echoed by people close to him and his family, donning pinstripes was never a given.
+It still isn’t; however, the odds just went from likely Yankee, to probably Yankee with one front office change that the Phillies have shot themselves in the foot with if they were really serious about wooing Machado.

 NJ Advance Media has confirmed that Joe Jordan, the Phillies’ director of player development, will not be returning to the team next year.
 When the season ends, he is gone, and with him goes one of the Phillies’ trump cards to signing Machado.
 Prior to his stint with Philadelphia, Jordan was Baltimore’s top amateur scout, and he called the shots when it came to who they would draft.
-One of his picks was Machado, and he looked like the right guy to have to pitch Philly on the soon to be free agent shortstop.
+One of his picks was Machado, and he looked like the right guy to have to pitch Philly on the soon-to-be free agent shortstop.
 That scenario is now gone.

 Phillies farm director Joe Jordan will not return next season as @MattGelb first reported.